leonoverweel/resume/README.md

 In my free time, I love to work on side projects.
 They range from websites (🌐) and open source code (🎁), to film (🎥) and robotics (🤖).

+- [Dynamically Typed](https://www.getrevue.co/profile/dynamically-typed) _(2019):_ Bi-weekly newsletter on AI products and ML technology.
+- [Weekly.Cool](https://weekly.cool) _(2019):_ Subscription service for weekly email digests for reddit communities (subreddits); successfully launched and acquired paying users.
 - [Dutch Hackathon List](http://leonoverweel.com/dutch-hackathon-list) 🌐🎁 _(2017):_ Collaboratively building the most comprehensive list of upcoming hackathons in the Netherlands at [hackathonlist.nl](http://hackathonlist.nl/).
 - [World Port Hackathon '16](http://leonoverweel.com/world-port-hackathon-2016) 🌐 _(2016):_ Blockchain-based app to help customs agencies detect smuggling in freight containers.
 We won the first-place prize, and worked with the Dutch customs agency and TU Delft Cyber Security group to build an extended hyperledger-based prototype.
 - [Intersect.Ninja](http://leonoverweel.com/intersect.ninja) 🌐🎁 _(2015):_ Find intersections in the artists and songs different people like, based on their public Spotify playlists.
 - [Arc Spin](http://leonoverweel.com/arc-spin) 🌐 _(2015):_ Mobile and desktop browser game in which you avoid spinning obstacles to score points.
 - [Link Syncer](http://leonoverweel.com/link-syncer) 🌐 _(2015):_ Quick shortlinks that will only redirect once everyone has clicked.
 Great to sync watching videos while chatting!
 - [Rye High Jinx](http://leonoverweel.com/rye-high-jinx) 🎥 _(2015):_ What happens when a student and a teacher switch bodies?
 The 2015 Rye High School senior movie!
 - [Reddit Weekly](http://leonoverweel.com/reddit-weekly) 🌐 _(2015):_ Make sure you don't miss out on top posts from your favorite subreddits using customizable, weekly emails.
+(Now retired and replaced by Weekly.Cool.)
 - [Stop Freebooting Now](http://leonoverweel.com/stop-freebooting-now) 🌐🎥 _(2015):_ Documenting websites and social media pages that steal online creators' original content.
 - [AP World: Greatest Hits](http://leonoverweel.com/ap-world-greatest-hits) 🎥 _(2013):_ Final project my friends and I made for AP World History.
 The video has over 30,000 views on YouTube.
 - [FCCYSF](http://leonoverweel.com/fccysf) 🎥 _(2012):_ High quality stock footage for filmmakers, completely free.
 The channel has 250 videos and over 750 subscribers on YouTube.